Saint-Louis

 Economy

 Saint-Louis is home to the Dorris Motorworks, producer of the Dorris car-line.
 This line originally ran a line of "Saint-Louis" cars, however this line fell from popularity and has been discontinued.
-Currently Dorris Motorworks is paving the way to abandonment of fossil fuels in favor of renewable resources, focusing on uses in Private automobiles.
+Currently Dorris Motorworks is paving the way to abandonment of fossil fuels in favor of renewable resources, focusing on uses in private automobiles.
 Dorris Motorworks has also branched into work with Chemin de Fer Louisiannais, and has a branch that works specifically toward these renewable resources.
 Among these renewable resources are Hydro-electric dams being built/rebuilt in the Ozarques Mountains in the Southwestern portion of the province.

 Dorris Motorworks negotiated a production plant in the Empire of Japan, and received it after a year.